 Transfer and Rehire Leave Reinstatement Entitlements Employment Status Transfer or Reinstatement of Vacation Leave Transfer or Reinstatement of Sick Leave Transfer or Reinstatement of State Compensatory Time Transfer or Reinstatement of FLSA Overtime Employee Directly Transfers From One State Agency or Institution to Another State Agency or Institution Without a Break In Service.
 Yes.
-All remaining vacation leave should be transferred to the new state employer.
-Yes.
-All remaining sick leave should be transferred to the new state employer. ^a No. No. FLSA overtime must be paid by employer from which the employee transferred. b Employee Separates from Employment at a State Agency and then Returns to State Employment after a Break in Service.
-Yes, as long as the employee returns to state employment within 30 days of such separation.
-Yes, as long as the employee did not donate that leave and returns to state employment within 12 months after the end of the month following the employee's separation. a C No. No. FLSA overtime must be paid by employer from which the employee separated. ^b Employee Separates from Employment at an Institution and then Returns to State Employment after a Break in Service.
+All remaining vacation leave should be transferred to the new state employer. a Yes.
+All remaining sick leave should be transferred to the new state employer. ^b No. No. FLSA overtime must be paid by employer from which the employee transferred.
+C Employee Separates from Employment at a State Agency and then Returns to State Employment after a Break in Service.
+Yes, as long as the employee did not donate that leave and returns to state employment within 30 days of such separation. a d Yes, as long as the employee did not donate that leave and returns to state employment within 12 months after the end of the month following the employee's separation. b d e No. No. FLSA overtime must be paid by employer from which the employee separated. ^C Employee Separates from Employment at an Institution and then Returns to State Employment after a Break in Service.
 No. Employees who separate employment with the institution are entitled to be paid their vacation leave balance upon separation.
-Yes, as long as the employee did not donate that leave and returns to state employment within 12 months after the end of the month following the employee's separation. a C No. No. FLSA overtime must be paid by employer from which the employee separated. b Employee Transfers to Another State Agency as a Result of a Legislative Mandate.
+Yes, as long as the employee did not donate that leave and returns to state employment within 12 months after the end of the month following the employee's separation. b d e No. No. FLSA overtime must be paid by employer from which the employee separated.
+C Employee Transfers to Another State Agency as a Result of a Legislative Mandate.
 Yes.
 All remaining vacation leave should be transferred to the new state employer.
 Yes.
 All remaining sick leave should be transferred to the new state employer.
-Yes, if that is the agreement between the agencies. d Yes, if that is the agreement between the agencies. ^d Otherwise, the employee must be paid for the remaining balance.
+Yes, if that is the agreement between the agencies. f Yes, if that is the agreement between the agencies. f Otherwise, the employee must be paid for the remaining balance.

-738 Texas Government Code, Sections 661.062, 661.152(k), and 661.205.
+760 Texas Government Code, Sections 661.062, 661.152(k), and 661.205.

-Transfer and Rehire Leave Reinstatement Entitlements Employment Status Transfer or Reinstatement of Vacation Leave Transfer or Reinstatement of Sick Leave Transfer or Reinstatement of State Compensatory Time Transfer or Reinstatement of FLSA Overtime
+Transfer and Rehire Leave Reinstatement Entitlements Employment Status Transfer or Reinstatement of Vacation Leave Transfer or Reinstatement of Sick Leave Transfer or Reinstatement of State Compensatory Time Transfer or Reinstatement of FLSA Overtime b The transfer and reinstatement of sick leave applies to "earned" and "accumulated" sick leave in accordance with Texas Government Code, Sections 661.204 and 661.205.
+Sick leave pool, family leave pool, and donated sick leave hours are not eligible for transfer or reinstatement.

-^a The transfer and reinstatement of sick leave applies to "earned" and accumulated sick leave in accordance with Texas Government Code, Sections 661.204 and 661.205.
-Sick leave pool and donated sick leave are not eligible for transfer or reinstatement.
+^a The transfer and reinstatement of vacation leave applies to "unused" and "accumulated" vacation leave in accordance with Texas Government Code, Sections 661.152(k) and 661.153.
+Vacation leave donated to the family leave pool is not eligible for transfer or reinstatement.

-^b Code of Federal Regulations, Title 29, Section 553.27(b), states employees must be paid unused FLSA compensatory time upon termination with an employer.
+^C Code of Federal Regulations, Title 29, Section 553.27(b), states that employees must be paid unused FLSA compensatory time upon termination with an employer.